Azure/terraform-azurerm-avm-ptn-cicd-agents-and-runners/examples/azure_devops_bring_your_own_vnet_and_dns_zone/README.md

 <!-- BEGIN_TF_DOCS -->
-# Azure DevOps example with private networking and bring your own virtual network
+# Azure DevOps example with private networking and bring your own virtual network and DNS zone

-This example deploys Azure DevOps Agents to Azure Container Apps and Azure Container Instance using private networking and bring your own virtual network.
+This example deploys Azure DevOps Agents to Azure Container Apps and Azure Container Instance using private networking and bring your own virtual network and DNS zone.

 ```hcl
 variable "azure_devops_organization_name" {